LogoLogo

 Backend Services

-6. Automatic translation of file paths in inputs
+• Automatic file path translation in inputs

 These are the main operations that occur when using the DNAstack WES Service as as the workflow execution backend for Workbench: